Of course, the best cure for diaper rash is to prevent it from happening in the first place, but that's not always

-For preemies and for newborns with challenging health issues, preventing diaper rash is even more important, and can be even more challenging.
+For preemies and newborns with challenging health issues, preventing diaper rash is even more important, and can be even more challenging.
 BEB Organic Diaper Balm is chosen by top-tier NICUs because it is so safe and effective while also luxuriously protective.

 By keeping your baby’s skin hydrated and maintaining the right balance of healthy cells and healthy bacteria, rashes can often be prevented as you help your baby’s immune function work at maximum efficiency.

 Causes of Diaper Rash

 Diaper rash isn’t just painful to look at, it often causes your little one some degree of discomfort.
 Characterized by redness—and in severe cases, bumps and open sores—diaper rash should be treated as soon as possible so it doesn’t get worse.

 Preemies who are born extremely early have such under-developed skin it isn’t yet a protective barrier, making them very susceptible to infection.
-Given that her skin is your baby’s first line of defense, when your preemie’s skin is afflicted with rash of any kind, it struggles to protect her health and wellbeing.
+Skin is your baby’s first line of defense—when your preemie’s skin is afflicted with rash of any kind, it struggles to protect her health and wellbeing.

 Nearly all babies will experience some type of diaper rash in their first year of life.
 When skin gets wet and stays wet, it can cause the breakdown of healthy bacteria.
 Add in the high acidity from urine and bowel movements, and you have the perfect recipe for a reaction.

-Anything your baby’s body doesn’t react well to can upset both her external and internal pH balance.
+Anything your baby’s body doesn’t react well to can upset both their external and internal pH balance.